dark

 GPSMAP 66i (left) and inReach Explorer+ (right)

-Above are the core differences between the models, obviously, this isn’t a full feature list as both these units share a lot in common and I’ll be dissecting their features in depth later on.
+Above are the core differences between the models.
+This isn’t a full feature list as both these units share a lot in common and I’ll be taking a deeper dive into their features later on.

-The inReach Explorer+ has more of a focus on battery life performance and less on mapping functionality.
-This is primarily due to the inReach being mostly developed by DeLorme before Garmin acquired them.
-The GPSMAP 66i is closest to a fully Garmin Satellite Communicator as it’s almost entirely a standard GPSMAP 66 with Satellite communication technology built-in.
+As you would have concluded from the above table, the inReach Explorer+ has more of a focus on battery life performance and less on mapping functionality.
+This is because the inReach was primarily developed by DeLorme before Garmin acquired them.
+The GPSMAP 66i is closest to a full Garmin Satellite Communicator as it’s almost entirely a standard GPSMAP 66 with Satellite communication technology built-in.

 There’s no difference in terms of satellite communication functionality.
-Both devices use the Iridium network, have the same high-sensitivity receiver and same subscription costs.
+Both devices use the Iridium network, have the same high-sensitivity receiver, and incur the same subscription costs.

 The GPSMAP 66i is designed with the whole kit and caboodle.
-I’ll break it’s features and functionality down across the following sections.
-Design/Hardware, Mapping, Satellite Functionality, Outdoor Features and Sensors, Smart Features and Accessories.
+I’ll break its features and functionality down across the following sections:

 GPSMAP 66i Main Menu